artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

 Add access points to your authority record
 ==========================================

 The International Council on Archives' :ref:`ISAD(G) <isad-template>` standard defines an :term:`access point` as a "*name, term, keyword, phrase or code that may be used to search, identify and locate an archival description.*" Access points help users not only understand contextual information, but discover further related content.
 In AtoM, you can now apply access points to an :term:`authority record` as well.

 In AtoM, access points are controlled value :term:`terms <term>` maintained in a :term:`taxonomy`, which can be used to aid in discovery.
-Currently AtoM supports one type of access point for authority records - Occupations.
-By default in a new installation, the related taxonomy is empty, but as users add access point data to authority records, they are preserved as terms in the Actor occupations taxonomy, so they can be managed and reused.
+With the 2.5 release, AtoM supports three types of access points for authority records - Occupations, Places, and Subjects.
+By default in a new installation, the related taxonomy is empty, but as users add access point data to authority records, they are preserved as terms in the Actor occupation, Places, and Subjects taxonomies, so they can be managed and reused.
 For more information on working with terms and taxonomies in AtoM, see: :ref:`terms`.

-The Occupations access point includes an autocomplete field linked to the Actor occupations taxonomy, and a free-text note field, where you can add further context specific to the person, family, or corporate body described in the related :term:`authority record`.
+Each of the three access points includes an autocomplete field linked to the relevant taxonomy.
+The Actor occupations entry also includes a free-text note field, where you can add further context specific to the person, family, or corporate body described in the related :term:`authority record`.

-Once occupation access points have been added to your authority records, they will show up as a :term:`facet <facet filter>` on the authority record browse
+Once access points have been added to your authority records, they will show up as a :term:`facet <facet filter>` on the authority record browse page.
+The following example shows the occupation taxonomy:
-page:

 .. image:: images/occupations-facet.*
    :align: center
    :width: 75%
    :alt: An image of the authority record browse page, with the Occupations facet
          visible in the left-hand context menu.

 ..
 SEEALSO::

    * :ref:`browse-authority-records`
    * :ref:`Search for authority records <dedicated-search-authority>`